-Keith A. Barron, JD, Esq., is a graduate of the Benjamin N. Cardozo School of Law, New York University’s Preston Robert Tisch Center for Hospitality, Tourism and Sports Management, The Culinary Institute of America, and is a member in good standing of the New York State Bar.
-Mr. Barron has been an adjunct instructor at the University of South Florida’s College of Hospitality and Tourism Leadership since January of 2008.
+Keith A. Barron, JD, Esq., is a graduate of the Benjamin N. Cardozo School of Law, New York University’s Preston Robert Tisch Center for Hospitality, Tourism and Sports Management, and the Culinary Institute of America.
+He is a member in good standing of the New York State Bar Association.
+Barron has been an adjunct instructor at the University of South Florida School of Hospitality and Tourism Management since January 2008.

-Mr. Barron is a former prosecutor from the Kings County District Attorney’s Office.
+Barron is a former prosecutor in the Kings County District Attorney’s Office.
 He prosecuted crime in the borough of Brooklyn, Trial Bureau V – “Orange Zone.”
 He oversaw and conducted extensive investigations while preparing cases for trial, many of which obtained top count convictions.
-He worked closely with detectives and police officers from the NYPD on a case by case basis.
-Mr. Barron was an adjunct instructor at New York University’s Center for Law, Finance and Taxation where he taught legal writing & research, and Westlaw training for a paralegal degree program affiliated with New York University School of Law.
+He worked closely with detectives and police officers from the NYPD on a case-by-case basis.
+Barron was an adjunct instructor at New York University’s Center for Law, Finance and Taxation where he taught legal writing & research, and Westlaw training for a paralegal degree program affiliated with New York University School of Law.